celikkoseoglu/celikk-personal-website-nextjs/_posts/nextOptimizedImages.md

 Anyway, the moral of the story is:

-#### Optimization is fun.
+#### Optimisation is fun.
 Every MB of bandwidth you save helps save energy!